astronomer/docs/learn/error-notifications-in-airflow.md

 You can customize this content by setting the `subject_template` and/or `html_content_template` variables in your `airflow.cfg` with the path to your jinja template files for subject and content respectively.

-Custom callback functions can also be used to send email notifications.
-For example, if you want to send emails for successful task runs, you can provide an email function to your `on_success_callback`:
+If you want to send emails out on a more customizable basis, you can also use Airflow's callback functions to run custom functions that send email notifications.
+For example, if you want to send emails for successful task runs, you can provide an email function to the `on_success_callback` parameter:

 ```python
 from airflow.utils.email import send_email